Alba Flores

 Close

-Alba Flores is the only daughter of musician and composer Antonio Flores and Ana Villa, a theatrical producer.[2]
-Her family consists of Romani performers, musicians, and actors: She is the granddaughter of Lola Flores, known as "La Faraona" ("The Pharaoh"), niece of singers Lolita Flores and Rosario Flores, and cousin of actress Elena Furiase.[3][4]
+Flores is the daughter of musician and composer Antonio Flores and Ana Villa, a theatrical producer.[1]
+Her family consists of Romani performers, musicians, and actors: She is the granddaughter of Lola Flores, known as "La Faraona" ("The Pharaoh"), niece of singers Lolita Flores and Rosario Flores, and cousin of actress Elena Furiase.[2][3]
 Her paternal grandfather, Antonio González [es] referred to as "El Pescaílla" was also a Spanish singer and guitarist, and is considered to be one of the fathers of Catalan Rumba.
-She is Romani.[5][6][7]
+She is Romani.[4][5][6]
+Her father composed a song dedicated for her entitled "Alba".
+She was nine years old when her father died.[7]

-Alba studied dramatic interpretation from the age of thirteen, with secondary training in piano performance.
-In her brief career onstage, she performed in a number of roles, most notably in Luna de miel en Hiroshima (Honeymoon in Hiroshima) (2005), and the Romani version of A Midsummer Night's Dream (2007).[8]
+Flores studied dramatic interpretation from the age of 13, with secondary training in piano performance.
+Her early roles on stage included Luna de miel en Hiroshima (Honeymoon in Hiroshima) (2005) and the Romani version of A Midsummer Night's Dream (2007).[8]

 Career